 I’d recommend choosing classes based on two criteria:

-1) What you’re interested in, because you’ll be naturally motivated to study, which is essential to succeeding in the IB (or at least making it more enjoyable).
+1) What you’re interested in.
+You’ll be naturally motivated to study, which is essential to succeeding in the IB (or at least making it more enjoyable).

 2) Your career interests and university admissions requirements, because they will strengthen your application when you show a demonstrated interest in a particular subject.